lawrenceevalyn/research-sandbox/research/gothic-motifs/analysis-sheets/README.md

 | 1                 |                        | 1                 | legal                   |
 | 2                 | 1                      | 1                 | both                    |

-The first row is "Gender-Tracy," which contains either "m", "f", or "unknown".
+The first row is "Gender," which contains either "m" or "f".
 This is the feature I want to use all the other information to try to predict.
+Books with "unknown" author genders are not included in this spreadsheet (though I can make a spreadsheet of them later).

 Each book has a unique "Tracy No." which is the number it was assigned in Tracy's bibiliography.

 ## Frank-tags

-This spreadsheet contains 499 books as rows, and 192 "features" as columns, which are all "tags" except for the first two columns (which are Gender-Frank and Frank No.)
+This spreadsheet contains 371 books as rows, and 169 "features" as columns, which are all "tags".

 Each column name will consist of one or more words which I considered to represent one "tag", and the column will contain the actual word from that "tag" which appeared in the description of the work.
 For example: